Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Numerical Experiments

-where $\theta = -\frac{\pi}{90}$.
+Recall that the horizontal plane has the normal vector $\bm{n}^T = (0, 0, 1)$ and passes through the origin.
+In Case II, the tilted plane is a two-degree counterclockwise rotation of the horizontal plane about the $y$-axis.
 Furthermore, the rigid-bodies are described by the parameters given in Table \ref{tab:params}.

 In Case III, the body is a union of two ellipsoids whose centers are shifted by $\bm{c}$ so that the centroid coincide with the origin.
 Lastly, in Case IV, the rigid-body is a cube whose side-length is denoted by $s$, and its $\epsilon$-rounding parameter is $\epsilon = 10^{-13}$.
 Table \ref{tab:params} also includes the standard inertia matrices $J$, and these matrices in Case I, II, and IV are computed using standard formulas assuming constant uniform density: Namely,

 where $I_\epsilon = \text{diag}(a,b,c)$ give the parameters for $J_{\text{Ellipsoid}}$, and $m$ is the total mass of the rigid-body.
 In all of the cases, $m = 1$ including Case III where the standard matrix is computed and scaled reasonably using the built-in function \texttt{MomentOfInertia} in Mathematica 12.
 We fixed the following parameters for all cases including $g = 9.80665$ for the gravitational acceleration, $h=0.01$ for the timestep, and $\epsilon_{\text{tol}} = 10^{-15}$ for tolerance.
-Recall that $\epsilon_{\text{tol}}$ is used as the tolerance in the bisection method to determine $\alpha_j$, and in Newton's method to solve for the implicit equations, which are further discussed in Appendix \ref{sect:AppendixImplicitFunc}.

 For all four cases, the initial values are

 Lastly, note that the Zeno phenomenon does not arise in our four simulations because all the rigid-bodies are $C^\infty$ smooth, including the cube which was regularized using $\epsilon$-rounding.
 However, the Zeno phenomenon could be observed if we considered a non-smooth rigid-body whose boundary is $C^k$ for some finite $k \geq 2$.